-It’s bound to happen, really.
-Law of averages almost requires that at least one or two of them turn out to be more of a threat than an asset.
+To be realistic, law of averages almost requires that at least one or two of your employees turns out to be more of a threat than an asset.
 That’s the harsh reality BMW-Mini faced when they discovered that long-time accountant Johannes Franken had siphoned £6 million from the company.
 A completely normal employee on the surface, Franken robed the company blind, right in plain sight, making 59 fraudulent transactions to fund a lavish lifestyle that included top-of-the-line BMWs, property in France and even a diving school in Mauritius.

 No one ever saw it coming.